 If you asked 100 people to quickly name one thing that’s bad for your health, a vast majority of them would undoubtedly say smoking.
-Cigarette smoking health effects are widely known, yet millions of people continue to smoke despite all of the risks involved.
+The negative health effects of cigarettes are widely known, yet millions of people continue to smoke despite all of the risks involved.

-FACT: Smoking kills over 400,000 Americans each year, and millions worldwide!
+FACT: Smoking kills over 480,000 Americans each year, and millions worldwide, according to the CDC!